The pandemic continues to cause unprecedented disruption across industries worldwide.

 The Vietnam aquaculture market reached a production volume of 4.2 Million Tons in 2019.
 Vietnam is one of the most suitable places for seafood industry, including both aquaculture and open ocean fishing with its coastline of 3,260 kilometres and an Economic Exclusion Zone of 1 million square kilometres.
 Currently Vietnam is ranked as the fourth largest producer of sea food from aquaculture behind China, Indonesia and India.
 Aquaculture systems are diversified according to different geographical and climatic conditions as one moves from the north, through central to the south of Vietnam.

 Over the past few years, there has been an increasing consumption of fish in Vietnam.
 Some of the key factors driving the consumption of fish in Vietnam is their heir high nutritional value, their easiness to digest and the fact that they are more economical compared to other protein sources such as beef or pork.
 Moreover, consumers in Vietnam prefer fish in their diet as it's easy to cook, widely available, and adds variety to the daily diet.
 Apart from its large domestic market, Vietnam also represents a major exporter of aquaculture products.
 In 2017, Vietnam exported aquaculture products worth more than US$ 8 Billion, a growth of 18% over 2016.
 Some of the important seafood products include shrimp, pangasius, tuna and marine fish.
 Shrimp, currently represents the most important export product, and accounted for around 50% of the total export turnover of the country.
-Driven by a strong domestic consumption and increasing exports, the Vietnam aquaculture market is further expected to reach a production volume of more than 5 Million Tons by 2024, exhibiting a CAGR of around 4.2% during 2019-2024.
+Driven by a strong domestic consumption and increasing exports, the Vietnam aquaculture market is further expected to reach a production volume of 5.3 Million Tons by 2025, exhibiting a CAGR of around 4.1% during 2020-2025.

 Market Breakup by Product Type